B & O Supprettes 15-A (rectal)

 You should not use B & O Supprettes 15-A if you are allergic to belladonna or opium, or if you have:

 severe asthma or breathing problems;

 severe liver or kidney disease;

-Follow all directions on your prescription label.
-Never use belladonna and opium in larger amounts, or for longer than prescribed.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Follow the directions on your prescription label and read all medication guides.
+Never use B & O Supprettes 15-A in larger amounts, or for longer than prescribed.
+Tell your doctor if you feel an increased urge to use more of this medicine.